ThomasAllanLamb/operatoralpha/README.md

 ### Possible future features

-Generalizing the domains of m and u from the set of integers to the set of reals.
+Generalizing the domains of m and u from the set of naturals to the set of integers or reals.

 ### Open questions